NREL/wakebench_swift/docs/source/simulations.rst

    - ``Blade_Structure.csv``: Relevant structural data for the blade (Mass, Stiffnesses, etc.)
    - ``Tower_Structure.csv``: Relevant structural data for the tower (Mass, Stiffnesses, etc.)
 - `Simulated_data`: This folder contains simulated data obtained using the FAST model.
 These can be useful to compare the results from another model to the FAST results.
 Such data includes:
-   - ``RotorPerformances.csv``: Pitch, Rotational Speed, Power, Thrust, Blade Root Flapwise (out-of-plane) moment,  as function of wind speed.
+   - ``RotorPerformances.csv``: Pitch, Rotational Speed, Power, Thrust, Blade Root Flapwise (out-of-plane) moment, as function of wind speed, as obtained by the FAST7 model.
+   - ``RotorPerformances_OF2.csv``: Similar data but obtained with the `OpenFAST2` model
-   - ``BladeAeroPerformances.csv``: Loads and inductions along the span of the blade for different wind speed. (coming soon)
+   - ``AeroPerformances.csv``: Loads and inductions along the span of the blade for different wind speed as obtained by the FAST7 model

 Benchmark participants who choose not to use FAST or OpenFAST for their simulations are responsible for porting this turbine model to their simulation platform, and encouraged to share their developed model with the community.